Murfreesboro, Tennessee zoning

 Legacy Commercial Planned / Reserved Commercial Code

-GIS layer contains CP, but current Section 14 lists the first commercial district entry as reserved and planned commercial development as PCD.
-Treat CP as legacy or map-specific and confirm with Planning before relying on it.
+Appears in the city GIS layer, but Section 14 lists the corresponding commercial entry as reserved and names PCD for planned commercial development; treat CP as legacy and confirm with Planning.

 - CHCommercial